avatar42/MoviePlex-OpenShift-Example/README.md

 **NOTE** You can also specify your parameters in the command-line by using --param=PUBLIC_URL=test.domain.org, you should at least specify an PUBLIC_URL parameter matching your environment

-5. If everithing went correctly the applications will automatically build and deployed.
+5. If everything went correctly the applications will automatically build and deployed.
 It will be accessible on the specified PUBLIC_URL